derekdjia/AI_Generated_Recipes/README.md

 ![header](img/ingredientSimilarity.jpg)

+###### d.
+Which ingredients go well together or do not go well together?

+###### e.
+Can we predict how recipes will be rated?

+Using python's **sklearn** library, we construct a **Linear SVC model, a Multinomial Naive Bayes model, a Random Forest Classification Model, and a Gradient Boosting model.** For each model, we randomly split our initial data set into two subset of data.
+The first dataset is our training data (containing 75% of the original dataset); this set is use to optimize model parameters.
+The second dataset is our test data (containing 25% of the original dataset); this set is use to evaluate the performance of our models.

+For each model, we run a meshgrid of various model hyperparameters and select the one that returns the highest accuracy score on the training dataset.
+Given our parameterization, our Random Forest model has returned the best score.

 ## 4. Feature Transformation and Dimensionality Reduction

 Using python's **sklearn** library, we use the t-distributed Stochasitc Neighbor Embedding module to visualize the similarities between the ingredient vectors.
 Below is the graph of the first and second components, colored by type of cuisine.